Denis Doulgeropoulos

 A Season of Inflation

-According to the Consumer Price Index (CPI), prices across the U.S. economy increased 6.2% during the 12 months ending in October 2021 – the highest inflation rate in nearly 31 years.
-Grocery prices (food at home) rose 5.4% year over year, while prices for the category that includes meats, poultry, fish, and eggs spiked 11.9%.9
+Consumer prices increased 6.2% in the 12 months ending October 2021.
+This was the highest inflation rate in nearly 31 years.
+Grocery prices rose 5.4% during the same period.